-2019 Chevy Camaro ZL1 LE Gains 10-Speed Automatic Gearbox
+2019 Chevy Camaro ZL1 1LE Gains 10-Speed Automatic Gearbox [UPDATE]

-The extra gears and quicker shifts slice over a second off the ZL1 1LE's lap time around the Milford Road Course at General Motors' proving grounds.
+The extra gears and quicker shifts slice a half second off the ZL1 1LE's lap time around the Milford Road Course at General Motors' proving grounds.

+The company isn't willing to discuss specific acceleration and top speed figures for the muscle car with the automatic, but Chevy spokesperson Christopher Bonelli told us: "The lightning-quick shifts of the 10-speed will provide similar improvements for 0-60 and quarter-mile mile times as it did on the standard ZL1.
+More important for this car is track capability, so the quick down/up shifts when entering/exiting corners is a huge benefit."

-Chevrolet makes the 2019 Camaro ZL1 1LE even quicker and easier to drive by making a 10-speed automatic transmission available in the track-focused muscle car.
+The 2019 Chevrolet Camaro ZL1 1LE is now quicker and easier to drive thanks to a newly available 10-speed automatic transmission.
 Buyers can start getting the new gearbox in late February.
 The 10-speed goes for $1,595 in addition to the 1LE package's $7,500.

 The 10-speed is largely the same gearbox available in the 2019 Camaro SS, but Chevy's engineers tweak the calibrations for the transmission, electronic limited-slip differential, and traction control to match the ZL1 1LE's 6.2-liter supercharged V8 with 650 horsepower (485 kilowatts) and 650 pound-feet (880 Newton-meters) of torque.
 The setup for the Dynamic Suspension Spool Valve dampers also have revisions to cope with the quicker weight transfer when swapping gears.

-According to the Bowtie, the 10-speed auto makes the ZL1 1LE more than a second quicker around the 2.9-mile Milford Road Course than the model with the existing six-speed manual.
+According to the Bowtie, the 10-speed auto makes the ZL1 1LE a half-second quicker around the 2.9-mile Milford Road Course than the model with the existing six-speed manual.
 The company predicts the new transmission's quicker shifts and extra cogs would also shave off time from the hardcore Camaro's Nürburgring lap time of 7:16.04.

 Other than the new gearbox and its related tweaks, the ZL1 1LE package carries over unchanged from last year.
 Buyers still get a more aggressive body that includes canards at the front corners and a carbon fiber rear wing.
 The model rides on forged aluminum wheels with sticky Goodyear Eagle F1 Supercar 3R tires that allow for 1.1g of lateral grip.
 Thinner rear glass and a fixed back seat help shed 50 pounds (22.68 kilograms).
 Brembo brakes with six-piston calipers and 15.4-inch rotors in front handle stopping duties.

-Note: Update: We reached out to Chevy to get a little more info on the new 10-speed for the ZL1 1LE.
-The gearbox weighs about 26 pounds more than the existing six-speed manual.